 Stair lifts are essential mobility aids for many people with disabilities.
 However, the high purchase and installation costs mean that many Americans can't afford to install a stair lift in their own homes, denying them access to the upper floors in their houses.

-Fortunately, there are several ways to get help with paying for a stair lift.
+But does Medicare pay for stair lifts?
+And what other ways can someone pay for a stair lift?
 Below, you can find out whether Medicare covers stair lifts and information about other agencies that may be able to help.

 Medicare Part B covers some types of durable medical equipment (DME).
 It doesn't usually cover stair lifts, although some enrollees may be eligible for funding through home and community-based services.
 Medicare supplemental plans provide additional coverage for services and DME included in original Medicare Part B, so they're unlikely to cover stair lifts.